 East Baton Rouge Parish has a semi-tropical climate and, in the past, was a significant producer of agricultural commodities.
 Since the 1960's, significant industrial and residential expansion has occurred and the parish is no longer primarily rural.
 Geologically, the parish is considered to be a part of the Prairie Complex that lies across southeastern Louisiana, with elevations typically 50 to 150 feet above mean sea level.
 The soils found here are considered to be made up of late Pleistocene deposits.
 The area surrounding the Baton Rouge Metropolitan Airport is made up of a mix of commercial light industrial and residential communities.
-The proposed project is located within an area known as Brownfields, which
+The proposed project is located within an area known as Brownfields, which is unincorporated.
+The area in which the project is located is shown in Exhibit 4.2: Land Use.

-Use.
 Brownfields has a mix of mostly residential buildings with some light industrial and commercial enterprises.
 New commercial construction has taken place mostly west of the intersection of Hooper Road and Plank Road, including restaurants, service stations, etc. A major soft-drink manufacturing facility and car dealership have been constructed within the last 15 years on Plank Road, north of Robique Road.